T-Vine/all-the-clocks/myLog.md

 I write off today, and hope that there is smoother sailing ahead.
 While I do not expect others to read this, or even ever hear of this module, I find that it would be interesting to look back on my mistakes and learning.
 If there is anyone reading this, thank you, I hope you enoy my learning journey!!
 I will write back another day.

 ## Continuing 'StopWatch'

+The first problem that I encountered was the fact that my stopwatch was not, in fact, keeping time very well.
+In using the simpler 'setInterval()' function, I lacked the precision due to device problems.
+Instead, I had to revert to the previous idea of using the 'Date' object and calculating the change between the time of start and new time, every 10 milliseconds to prevent lag (hopefully): this may be a problem when I need to make the pause functionality, but hopefully that will be easily remedied - possibly by calculating the new change in time and adding it on.

+The second was even more simple to fix, being that in using the 'slice' or 'substring' methods to get the other seconds digit, I would recieve the last 2 digits from my counter.
+My knowledge with Python proved troublesome here, as I could not just select the second to last digit, considering it as an array, as you can in Python.
+Instead, I had to use the 'substring' method and select a stop point.